yokosogithub/GeoGit/doc/manual/source/interaction/osm.rst

 	$ geogit osm export-shp ./myexportfile.shp --mapping ./mymappingfile.json

+	$ geogit osm export-pg --port 54321 --database geogit --mapping ./mymappingfile.json --user geogit --password geogit

-The mapping file should contain a single rule.
+When exporting to a shapefile, the mapping file should contain a single rule.
 If the mapping contains more than one mapping rule, only the first one will be used.

 In the case of a shapefile, the destination file has to be entered.
-In the case of a database export, the name of the mapping is used as the name of the table to create.
+In the case of a database export, the name of the each rule is used as the name of the corresponding table to create.
 In both cases, the ``--overwrite`` switch has to be used if the destination file/table already exists.

 Since features in a shapefiles must have a geometry, the mapping used when exporting to a shapefile must contain one, and only one, field of type ``POLYGON, LINESTRING`` or ``POINT``.
 In the case of exporting to a database, the rule can contain no geometry attribute at all.